A Complete Guide to Packet Sniffing

 Well sort of …

-Some firewalls provide network traffic analysis and limited packet capture.
+Some firewalls provide network traffic analysis and also enable limited packet capture capability.
 Typically, they will only record a handful of packets – sufficient just to record what firewall rule was triggered by the traffic.
 Unfortunately, this is rarely enough data to allow you to troubleshoot most problems.

 In addition, your firewall is a precious resource that should be focused on protecting your network.
 Logging, analysis, and packet capture are resource intensive tasks that impact the performance of networking devices.
 It is much better to offload packet capture to a purpose-built device and let your network devices – firewalls, routers, switches etc. - focus on what they are really intended for.